Business Bankruptcy Lawyer in Greensboro, NC

 In both situations, when you file Chapter 7 a bankruptcy trustee is assigned by the court to evaluate your assets.
 This trustee is responsible for selling off the properties of the business and paying creditors who have submitted claims against the company.

-Under Chapter 11, a repayment plan must be approved by the court.
+Under Chapter 11, the court approves a company’s repayment plan.
 Also, a Chapter 11 bankruptcy application can be a complicated and lengthy process.
 Consulting a qualified bankruptcy lawyer would be beneficial in understanding the process.

 It is only available for sole proprietors and individuals.
 Chapter 13 is not available for partnerships, corporations, or LLCs.
 Be aware that there are limits on the amount of secured and unsecured debt in this category.